 Sunday Aborisade in Abuja

-The President of the Senate, Godswill Akpabio, has directed the Senate Committee on Finance to embark on aggressive oversight of revenue generating agencies with a view to curbing revenue leakages in the country.
+President of the Senate, Godswill Akpabio, has directed the Committee on Finance to embark on aggressive oversight of revenue generating agencies with a view to curbing revenue leakages in the country.

-Akpabio specifically directed the panel to scrutinise the remittances of the agencies and government-owned enterprises and make sure that all revenues they generate are properly deposited in the federation account.
+Akpabio, specifically directed the panel to scrutinise the remittances of the agencies and government- owned enterprises and make sure that all revenues they generate are properly deposited into the federation account.

-The Chairman, Senate Committee on Finance, Senator Sani Musa, disclosed this in a statement obtained by THISDAY in Abuja on Sunday.
+Chairman, Senate Committee on Finance, Senator Sani Musa, disclosed this in a statement obtained by THISDAY in Abuja, yesterday.

-The senator, who is representing Niger East Senatorial District in the National Assembly, said his panel was asked to ensure that all remittances are done in accordance with the provisions of the Fiscal Responsibility Act.
+The Senator, who is representing Niger East Senatorial District in the National Assembly, said his panel was asked to ensure that all remittances were done in accordance with the provisions of the Fiscal Responsibility Act.

 “This is with a view to making sure that all revenue income are deposited in the federation account.

 “The Senate President asked us to identify defaulting agencies and prescribe sanctions where necessary in line with extant legislation and also in accordance with the Fiscal Responsibility act.”